RecordEvolution/roboflow_test/README.md

 Then the Raw Table will accumulate all the published data from all devices in the swarm.
 Note that the originating Device Serial and Device Name are always contained in the message.

+# Privacy

+The app runs on the edge close to the camera and only provides the detection information to subscribed clients.
+The video footage itself is neither recorded nor sent to the cloud.

+This ensures the conformity with privacy regulations like the GDPR.

 # Production Use